- Qualitative Measures of Academic Progress

 Repeat Course Policy for Financial Aid

 Federal policy states that a student may receive federal financial aid for a repeated course only once if the course was previously passed (credit was received).
 You can read the form here for a complete explanation of the policy.

 If extenuating circumstances exist, you may initiate an appeal through our office.
 The satisfactory academic progress appeal form, requirements, and deadlines are available on the Financial Aid & Scholarship Forms page.

 Beginning in 2013-2014, some Free Applications for Federal Student Aid (FAFSA) will be flagged for “unusual enrollment history” (UEH) by the U.S. Department of Education as a result of students having received federal Pell Grants at multiple institutions in recent years.
 These flags (flags “2” and “3”) will be indicated on the FAFSA Student Aid Report (SAR).

-The University of Houston’s Financial Aid Department will be required to review UEH flags and check the National Student Loan Data System (NSLDS) for complete enrollment history (i.e., name of each school attended during the 2010-11, 2011-12, and 2012-13 academic years).
-The Financial Aid Department will then determine if a student had a valid reason for having unusual enrollment at multiple institutions or if the student was only enrolled long enough to receive cash refunds of federal student aid.
+The University of Houston’s Office of Scholarships and Financial Aid will be required to review UEH flags and check the National Student Loan Data System (NSLDS) for complete enrollment history (i.e., name of each school attended during the previous four academic years).
+They will then determine if a student had a valid reason for having unusual enrollment at multiple institutions or if the student was only enrolled long enough to receive cash refunds of federal student aid.